cs4241-22a/a1-gettingstarted/README.md

   2.Used **a** to add a link to https://www.wpi.edu/

-  3.Used **img** to add a picture into **a**.
+  3.Used **img** to add a picture into **a** .
 Once user click the image of wpi, it will navigate the user to https://www.wpi.edu/

   4.Used **footer** to print the name and year at the bottom of web page

   5.Used **audio** to embed the audio into  HTML document.
 Users can start playback, adjust volume and playback speed independently.

 ## Design Achievements
 - **Created a color palette using color.adobe.com**.
-I've posted a screenshot of the palette in the repo.
+I've posted a screenshot of the palette "palette.png" in the repo.
 - **Used the Silkscreen Font from Google Fonts**: I used Silkscreen as the font for the primary copy text in my site.